Washi no Sato (Washi paper village) with abundant water and tradition – Ogawa-machi and Higashichichibu-mura

 Traditional Chuushichi-meshi Rice – Lunch at a Kappo Ryokan with Sukiya-style Architecture

-This place has a history of over 270 years, and the existing two-story, tile-roofed wooden building with a sukiya-zukuri style architecture was constructed in 1933.
+This restaurant has a history of over 270 years, and the existing two-story, tile-roofed wooden building with sukiya-zukuri style architecture was constructed in 1933.
 Still exuding an old-world charm, it is said that even renowned film director Akira Kurosawa visited here.

 The walls of the first floor “Tsuki no Ma” are crafted using a technique called “Sabikabe,” which incorporates iron powder into the plaster.
 This creates a charming design that allows the rust to change over time, and it is said that restoration of this technique is now challenging.

 The design of the staircase railing leading to the second floor is also a valuable relic from the past.
-The large hall on the second floor, where traditional Japanese dance performances, accompanied by shamisen(a three-stringed traditional Japanese musical instrument derived from the Chinese instrument sanxian) music, were once held, is still occasionally used for events like wedding receptions.
-In the tokonoma alcove, there stands a majestic large maple pillar, while the ceiling and shoji screens are adorned with intricate designs that evoke the atmosphere of the building’s construction era.
+The large hall on the second floor, where traditional Japanese dance performances accompanied by shamisen(a three-stringed traditional Japanese musical instrument) were once held, is still used for events like wedding receptions.
+In the tokonoma alcove stands a majestic large maple pillar, and the ceiling and shoji screens are adorned with intricate designs that evoke the atmosphere of the building’s construction era.

 The garden of Futaba is a circuit-style Japanese garden with a foundation of stones, where you can find the “Sazare Ishi (pebble)” mentioned in Japan’s national anthem “Kimigayo,” as well as charming “Usagi Ishi” (rabbit-shaped stones).